elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 ```

 :::note
-You first need to declare your class and then access it, otherwise code like the following will throw a Reference Error.
+You first need to declare your class and then access it.
+Otherwise, code like the following throw a Reference Error.
 :::

   </div>